welldone-cloud/aws-list-resources/README.md

 * The JSON output file will also contain default resources that were created by AWS, independent of whether you actually used the service or not.

+* To speed up execution of the script, run it within an AWS region (e.g., on EC2 or CloudShell) instead of your local machine.

 ## Example output file